svetlyak40wt/thebot/docs/index.md

 * [github](https://github.com/svetlyak40wt/thebot-github) — allows to track new issues, pull requests and comments.
 * [instagram](https://github.com/svetlyak40wt/thebot-instagram) — posts new popular images from Instagram.
 * [translate](https://github.com/svetlyak40wt/thebot-translate) — translates texts from one language to another.
+* [pomodoro](https://github.com/svetlyak40wt/thebot-pomodoro) — powerful [pomodoro timer](http://pomodorotechnique.com/) to boost your productivity.
+* [draftin](https://github.com/svetlyak40wt/thebot-draftin) — accepts callbacks from draftin.com and runs a shell command to publish post into the static generated blog.
+* [webhooks](https://github.com/svetlyak40wt/thebot-webhooks) — configurable webhooks, to run any number of commands on HTTP POST or GET requests.
 * Add yours plugins to this list!